Estate Planning Is A Vital Responsibility

 Whether you are appointed as executor under a Will and need assistance with the Probate and handling of the estate, or are a beneficiary needing advice about your share of an estate, we are able to provide you with advice and options concerning estate matters.

-At Stevenson Luchies & Legh we do the following:
+At Stevenson Luchies & Legh, we can help you with:

-- For executors under a will, we obtain probate and help them through to wind-up of the estate, including obtaining a discharge on completion
+- For executors in a Will, we will obtain probate and help you to administer and wind-up of the estate, including obtaining a discharge on completion

-- If you are a beneficiary and did not receive what they expected, we provide advice and services related to the variation of wills by spouses and children
+- If you are a beneficiary and did not receive what you expected, we provide advice and services related to the variation of Wills of your spouse or parents

-- We assist with interpreting the clauses of Wills
+- We will assist with interpreting the clauses of Wills